samborkent/plasma-solver/README.md

 * velo    : Velocity
 * uc      : Unit cell

-# To Do

-Physical improvements
-* Include a temperature gradient origination from the heated substrate, resulting in a lower density and higher kinetic energy of background species near the substrate.

-Additional features
-* Get materials data straight from P-Table and MaterialsProject websites
-* Atomatically determine non-ionized oxidation states in plasma plume
-* Add interpolation into velocity distribution for quick runs

-Performance
-* Better factorize code
-* Replace division with multiplication where possible

 # Differences with Wijnands's model
 * Background gas can have every velocity and can be completely modeled similar to plasma species.